nordcraftengine/documentation/docs/styling/theme/index.md

 Themes in Nordcraft provides a centralized way to manage design tokens across your entire project.
 By defining colors, spacing, typography and other visual elements in one place, you can ensure styles are consistent across your project.
 All theme variables are available to use in the [style panel](/the-editor/element-panel#style-panel).

 To access the theme editor, open the [project sidebar](/the-editor/project-sidebar#project-sidebar) and find the `Themes` section.
-You can also open the theme dialog from the [bottom-bar](/the-editor/bottom-bar#bottom-bar) when editing a component.
+You can also open the theme dialog from the [bottom bar](/the-editor/bottom-bar#bottom-bar) when editing a component.
 Here you can edit your theme with a live view of your changes in context.

 ![The Nordcraft theme editor.
 On the left is the CSS variable grouping.
 On the central canvas, a table of theme variables are displayed with their type inputs.|16/9](theme.webp 'Theme'){https://editor.nordcraft.com/projects/docs_examples/branches/main/themes/Default?canvas-width=800&canvas-height=800&rightpanel=style}